GEizaguirre/duckdb-tpc/README.md

 # TPC-DS Benchmark in DuckDB

-This repo contains resources and scripts for running TPC-DS benchmarks using DuckDB, instead of [DuckDB's native TPC-DS extension](https://duckdb.org/docs/stable/core_extensions/tpcds.html).
+This repo contains resources and scripts for running TPC-DS benchmarks using DuckDB, directly using *.dat* TPC-DS tables instead of [DuckDB's native TPC-DS extension](https://duckdb.org/docs/stable/core_extensions/tpcds.html).

 ## ...btw, why don't we use DuckDB's extension?